mirioeggmann/cloudflare-ddns/README.md

 # Cloudflare DDNS
-A simple kubernetes cronjob that runs every 5 minutes to check & update the exernal ip.
+A kubernetes cronjob that runs every 5 minutes to check & update the exernal ip.

 ## Execute kubernetes cronjob
 ```